yudhanjaya/Mokuton/README.md

 ![Screenshot_mokuton_dark](https://github.com/yudhanjaya/Mokuton/assets/16394240/269ea3d1-44ac-47eb-b289-002f6156ffd9)

 This dark variant is less of a "dark mode" and more my take on a terminal-style experience.
 As you can see, elements have been moved around to make it so.
 This may not be everyone's cup of tea.
 It has a "change theme" functionality that toggles between three colors for the text - green, amber, white(ish).
+Use it if you want to feel like hackerman (if you don't know what that is, it's a weird in-joke involving Mr. Robot and Kung Fury).
+Rest assured that no Java was involved.

 ## Acknowledgements